inex/ixp-manager-docker/README.md

 * a Bird-based route server pre-configured for 3 x IPv4 and 2 x IPv6 sessions.
 This also includes our [Bird's Eye](https://github.com/inex/birdseye) looking glass which has been integrated into *rs1* container and configured into the IXP Manager container.
 * five Bird-based route server clients complete with routes and a route server session.

+## Disclaimer

+**This is not for production use.**

+This Docker application has been built solely for non-production use cases.
+It should never be used in production environments.

 ## General Instructions

 Please see *Just Get It Running: Docker Compose* above to start up the full application.
 When running, a Docker process list should show something similar to: